 - Consolidate existing debts.
 If you struggle with several existing credit card interest repayments, you could transfer them all to a single account with a low or 0% interest, using a balance transfer offer.
 Not only will this make it easier to keep track of your debts, but it should allow you to repay your consolidated debt much faster than if the amounts owing are separated into different accounts that charge separate, higher interest rates.

 - Improve credit score.
 Related to the above, you can help strengthen your credit score if you’re making timely repayments and can repay your debt with a balance transfer offer.
 Plus, your credit utilisation ratio also improves when you have a new credit card, as long as expenditure does not proportionately increase.

-What kind of businesses would most likely use a balance transfer?
+What kind of businesses would most likely get a balance transfer credit card?

 - Length of offer.
 The length of a balance transfer promotion determines how long you will enjoy interest savings on your debt.
 Naturally, all else being equal, the longer the period the better.
 The benefits of a long balance transfer offer period might however be offset by a high purchase interest rate, which should then be factored into your comparison.